-And the circuit breaker open and in the TEST position and the motor abmonded: switch (5) in the OFF position, insert the racking crank, thesase racking release lever (10) and turn crank clockwise until the tight on indicator (19) shows CONNECTED position.
+With the circuit breaker open and in the TEST position and the motor disconnect switch (5) in the OFF position, insert the racking crank, release racking release lever (10) and turn crank clockwise until the position indicator (19) shows CONNECTED position.

-- Winually reset automatic trip indicator (4) if it is in the tripped assume Push up to reset. - Pace motor disconnect switch (5) to ON position and closing sorings will automatically charge. - The and bolt compartment door, Close and trip by local close the devices as allowed as applicable.

-- Enacts each auxiliary device for proper operation. - the circuit breaker closed verify that the racking release (10) cannot be moved to the left hand position without first toong the circuit breaker.
+- Manually reset automatic trip indicator (4) if it is in the tripped position.
+Push up to reset. - Place motor disconnect switch (5) to ON position and closing springs will automatically charge. - Close and bolt compartment door.
+Close and trip by local close and trip devices as allowed. - Close and trip circuit breaker by means of remote control switch, as applicable. - Check each auxiliary device for proper operation. - With the circuit breaker closed verify that the racking release lever (10) cannot be moved to the left hand position without first tripping the circuit breaker.
 This demonstrates that the circuit breaker cannot be racked out when closed.